devgateway/www.developmentgateway.org/_posts/2012-03-21-development-gateway-receives-grant-from-the-french-ministry-of-foreign-and-european-affairs.md

 old_path: news/development-gateway-receives-grant-french-ministry-foreign-and-european-affairs
 title: Development Gateway Receives Grant from the French Ministry of Foreign and European Affairs
-lede: Development Gateway has received a grant from the French Ministry of Foreign and European Affairs (MAEE) for EUR 600,000, to be used for a series of research and innovation activities over a three year period.
+excerpt: Development Gateway has received a grant from the French Ministry of Foreign and European Affairs (MAEE) for EUR 600,000, to be used for a series of research and innovation activities over a three year period.
 M. Jean-Baptiste Mattei, Director-General for Globalization, Partnerships, and Development, and Jean-Louis Sarbib, CEO of